-Performance shares were granted on December 2, 2014 and had a performance period of January 1, 2015 to December 31, 2017.
-In previous years, performance share awards were solely based on the Company's TSR, and as a result, we historically disclosed the number of shares awarded in settlement of such performance share award grants and the value realized for the applicable three-year performance period.
-However, in 2014, we added the Relative Sales Growth measure to our performance share awards; the calculation of this measure is dependent upon public availability of financial results from our peer companies.
-Due to the timing of the availability of this information, the Compensation Committee cannot determine the level of achievement of the performance criteria until a sufficient number of S&P 900 Index companies report their earnings for the year ended December 31, 2017.
-As a result, the actual payout results for the 2015-2017 performance share award grants based on Relative Sales Growth will not be determined until March 2018 and such payouts will not be approved by the Compensation Committee until April 2018 after the filing of this Proxy Statement.
-Therefore, we will report the Relative Sales Growth based performance share award payouts for the 2015-2017 performance period in a Form 8-K filed by the Company subsequent to the date of this Proxy Statement.
+Additional performance shares awards were granted on December 8, 2015 for the performance period of January 1, 2016 to December 31, 2018, for which the performance measure is Relative Sales Growth.
+The calculation of this measure is dependent upon public availability of financial results from our peer companies.
+Due to the timing of the availability of this information, the Compensation Committee cannot determine the level of achievement of the performance criteria until a sufficient number of S&P 900 Index companies report their earnings for the year ended December 31, 2018.
+As a result, the actual payout results for the 2015-2018 performance share award grants based on Relative Sales Growth will not be determined until March 2019 and such payouts will not be approved by the Compensation Committee until April 2019 after the filing of this Proxy Statement.

-The following table describes the results available as of March 15, 2018, including consensus estimates for sales growth for the peer group.
+The following table describes the results available as of March 15, 2019, including consensus estimates for sales growth for the peer group.
 Shareholders are cautioned, however, that the information that follows is preliminary in nature, is subject to change based on the actual reported results of the S&P 900 Index companies and has not been approved by the Compensation Committee.

 Performance Measures Projected Performance Projected Payout

-Relative Sales Growth 71 st Percentile 170%
+Relative Sales Growth 86 th Percentile 200%

-Net Income Margin Modifier 8.5% 87.5%
+Net Income Margin Modifier 8.2% 80%

-ESTIMATED PAYOUT 149%
+ESTIMATED PAYOUT 160%

+www.hubbell.com ----- HUBBELL INCORPORATED 2019 Proxy Statement 36

-Based on this estimate, the NEOs will receive the following shares of Common Stock: Mr. Nord - 12,285, Mr. Sperry - 3,233, Mr. Ruland - 807, Mr. Hsieh - 2,327 and Mr. Bakker - 2,100.
-The actual payout of the performance share awards based on Relative Sales Growth granted in 2014 will subsequently be approved by the Compensation Committee and be fully disclosed in a Form 8-K filed by the Company subsequent to the date of this Proxy Statement.
+Based on this estimate, the NEOs will receive the following shares of Common Stock: Mr. Nord - 15,619, Mr. Sperry - 3,904, Mr. Bakker - 2,537, Mr. Hsieh - 2,811 and Mr. Ruland - 2,342.
+The actual payout of the performance share awards based on Relative Sales Growth granted in 2015 will be approved by the Compensation Committee subsequent to the date of this Proxy Statement.